mabastu/mabastu/README.md

 ### Hi there 👋 I'm Mabast

+- 🧑🏻‍💻 Self taught iOS Developer
+- 🎓 I have bachelor degree in Computer Science
 - 🔭 I’m currently working on my own project.
-- 🎓 I have bachelor degree in Computer Science
 - 🌱 I’m currently learning the new SwiftUI framework
 - 💬 Ask me about anything related to Swift, and happy to help as much as I can.
 - 📫 You can reach me via: mabastu@yahoo.com